MicrosoftDocs/architecture-center/docs/ai-ml/guide/machine-learning-operations-v2.md

 ## Additional considerations

+*TODO: No empty sections*

 ### Persona-based RBAC

 Managing access to machine learning data and resources is crucial.
 Role-Based Access Control (RBAC) provides a robust framework for controlling who can perform specific actions and access particular areas within solution.
 Design your identity segmentation strategy to align with the lifecycle of machine learning models in Azure Machine Learning and the personas involved in the process.
 Each persona has a specific role and set of responsibilities that should be reflected in their RBAC roles and group membership.

 #### Example personas

-Consider the following common personas in a machine learning workload which will inform the identity-based RBAC group design to support appropriate segmentation:
+Consider the following common personas in a machine learning workload which will inform the [identity-based RBAC](#identity-rbac) group design to support appropriate segmentation:

 ##### Data scientist/ML engineer